 Depending on your approach, this process can either be easy or hard.
-It can be the latter if you choose the wrong materials and tools, do the task all on yourself without someone to help or you fail to follow the instructions to the latter.
+It can be the latter if you choose the wrong materials and tools, do the task all on yourself without someone to help, or you fail to follow the instructions to the latter.

 However, you will find it quite easy if you go step by step, use the right tools, products, and materials.

 You also need to take your time and do all the processes and sub-tasks with utmost precision because if you rush through the process, you might end up starting it all over again.
-The accuracy should mainly be directed to the cutting and measuring jobs to avoid discrepancy in the final results.
+The accuracy should mainly be directed to the cutting and measuring jobs to avoid discrepancies in the final results.